fdhidalgo/geocode_br_polling_stations/README.md

 -   [Yuri Kasahara](https://www.researchgate.net/profile/Yuri_Kasahara2) for ideas and assistance in debugging

 -   George Avelino, Mauricio Izumi, Gabriel Caseiro, and Daniel Travassos Ferreira at [FGV/CEPESP](https://www.cepespdata.io) for data and advice
+-  Marco Antonio Faganello for excellent assitance at the early stages of the project.

 ## Other Approaches